kreauniv/comp308/source/lambda.rst

-β-abstraction to come up with :rkt:`F`, we can see how evaluating :rkt:`(F s)` simply β-reduces to :rkt:`(s (F s))`, whereas with the :rkt:`Y` combinator, :rkt:`(Y s)` and :rkt:`(s (Y s))` give us the same expression. :rkt:`F` is therefore a valid combinator in its own right and is called the "Turing combinator", usually denoted by :math:`\Theta`.
+β-abstraction to come up with :rkt:`F`, we can see how evaluating :rkt:`(F s)` simply β-reduces to :rkt:`(s (F s))`, whereas with the :rkt:`Y` combinator, :rkt:`(Y s)` and :rkt:`(s (Y s))` give us the same expression. :rkt:`F` is therefore a valid combinator in its own right and is called the ":index:`Turing combinator`", usually denoted by :math:`\Theta`.

 Can we not be lazy please?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~